Here2ServeU/platform-runbooks/openshift-gitops-cluster-platform.md

 ---

+## 1. What This Guide Covers

+This README combines two workflows into one beginner-friendly guide:

+1. Deploying an OpenShift cluster using custom Helm charts with GitOps
+2. Creating CVI secrets and running the bootstrap deployment

+It explains:

+- what to prepare
+- what secrets to create
+- what files to update
+- how Git, Argo CD, Helm, and ACM work together
+- how to deploy and validate the cluster from a bastion host

+---

-## 1. What You Are Building
+## 2. What You Are Building

-In this guide, you are learning how to deploy an OpenShift cluster using:
+You are deploying an OpenShift cluster using:

 - **Git** to store configuration files
 - **GitOps** to automatically apply changes from Git
 - **Argo CD** to watch the Git repository
 - **Helm charts** to package the cluster configuration
 - **ACM** to provision and manage the cluster
+- **Secrets** to safely store credentials needed during installation

 Think of it like this: